US-China 'tech war': AI sparks first battle in Middle East – DW – 09/30/2023

 For some time now, the US has been trying to get ahead of China when it comes to the development of world-changing artificial intelligence (AI) technology.
 In an attempt to slow down Chinese AI progress, a recent tactic has been to throttle Chinese access to the computer chips or semiconductors needed for the most advanced artificial intelligence models.

-It's very hard to develop AI without these, and they are also mostly produced by US-based companies, including current world leader Nvidia.
+It's very hard to develop AI without these materials, and they are also mostly produced by US-based companies, including current world leader Nvidia.

 That is why last year the US Department of Commerce announced it was restricting exports of advanced chips to China and Russia.
 This August's announcement adds another layer to these export restrictions.